FourThievesVinegar/solderless-microlab/docs/troubleshooting.md

 ### Reactor Core

 Please note that we are experimenting with sinking nuts into various components for more reliable and durable connections.
 This is why the screw holes on top of the manifold are hexagonal at the top.
 Doing this requires a soldering iron and a steady hand, as the nuts have to be kept flats in order to accept screws.

+The new GL-45 reactor does not require as much assembly.
+We are still developing it, but it is recommended in place of the original v0.6.0 reactore core assembly.

 ### Optimizing Heat Exchange